biosails/BioX-Workflow-Command-Docs/directory-structure.md

       Sample_X.read2.trimm.fastq.gz
 ```

 By default, each rule that is created in has a separate outdir.
-This is declared by using the _outdir._ Declaring the outdir as 'data/processed' in the global variables would result in the outdirs as '_data/processed/SampleX/RULE\_NAME'._
+This is declared by using the _outdir._ Declaring the outdir as _'data/processed_' in the global variables would result in the outdirs as '_data/processed/SampleX/RULE\_NAME'. _In this case the rule name is _'trimmomatic'._